moodymudskipper/inops/README.md

 Cleaning up `planes` dataset to:

-1. Clean up names of “AIRBUS”, “CANADAIR” and “MCDONNELL” manufacturers.
+1. Standardize names of “AIRBUS”, “CANADAIR” and “MCDONNELL” manufacturers.
 2. Obtain plane counts for each of the 3 manufacturers mentioned above.